-The Fund's Performance May Not Always Replicate the Changes in the Levels of Its Index.
+The Fund's Performance May Not Always Replicate the Changes in the Levels of its Index.

 Tracking the Index requires trading of the Fund's portfolio with a view to tracking the Index over time and is dependent upon the skills of the Managing Owner and its trading principals, among other factors.
-It is possible that the Fund's performance may not fully replicate the changes in the levels of the Index due to disruptions in the markets for the Index Commodity, the imposition of position limits or due to other extraordinary circumstances.

-The Managing Owner may determine to invest in other futures contracts if at any time it is impractical or inefficient to gain full or partial exposure to the Index Commodity through an Index Contract.
-These other futures contracts may or may not be based on the Index Commodity.
+It is possible that the Fund's performance may not fully replicate the changes in closing levels of the Index due to disruptions in the markets for the relevant Index Commodities, the imposition of speculative position limits, or due to other extraordinary circumstances.
+The Managing Owner may determine to invest in other futures contracts if at any time it is impractical or inefficient to gain full or partial exposure to an Index Commodity through the use of Index Contracts.
+These other futures contracts may or may not be based on an Index Commodity.
 When they are not, the Managing Owner may seek to select futures contracts that it reasonably believes tend to exhibit trading prices that correlate with an Index Contract.
+As the Fund approaches or reaches position limits with respect to an Index Commodity, the Fund may commence investing in Index Contracts that reference other Index Commodities.
+In those circumstances, the Fund may also trade in futures contracts based on commodities other than Index Commodities that the Managing Owner reasonably believes tend to exhibit trading prices that correlate with an Index Contract.
 In addition, the Fund may not be able to replicate the changes in levels of the Index because the total return generated by the Fund is reduced by expenses and transaction costs, including those incurred in connection with the Fund's trading activities, and increased by, as applicable, Treasury Income, Money Market Income and T-Bill ETF Income.